-I wrote this poem many years ago, when matters of the heart and plans gone awry where my spiritual and emotional challenges.
+I wrote this poem many years ago, when matters of the heart and plans went awry and were my spiritual and emotional challenges.
 This poem was included in the United Nations’ collection of poetry for peace.
-Nowadays life is sweeter because of the lessons of yesterday.
+Nowadays, life is sweeter because of the lessons of yesterday.

 When life casts its gray shadows on me